-Being a mother to a two-year-old can have its challenges, but with challenges come rewards.
-In the two years that the Bean has been with us, I have felt incredibly grateful for her and at times incredibly sad.
+Being a mother to a three-year-old can have its challenges, but with challenges come rewards.
+In the three years that the Bean has been with us, I have felt incredibly grateful for her and at times incredibly sad.
 She gives me purpose, she shows me immense love, and she shows me how amazing human beings are.
 Becoming a parent is a time of joy and happiness, which is all true (until the three-day blues hit you) but no-one really talks about the impact of postnatal depression and how survivors of abuse/trauma are highly susceptible to this.
 I knew I had a chance of getting PND but was not prepared for it, it literally hit me so hard I was left numb.
 It’s a feeling of incredible numbness and terror.
 It left me no choice but to get the help I needed.
 There is no shame in getting help, especially if you’re a new mother, it really is something new every day when you have a child.

 The purpose of this blog will be to vent, help, explain, enlighten, discuss, and discover everything and anything about what I deal with in my life.
 Whether it be life as a parent, suffering depression/PND, anxiety, being a young parent, exercise, sex/love, interpersonal relationships, moving countries, learning a new language, discovering new cultures, preserving my own culture, and more.
 I’m just giving a heads up for future topics you will see here.